-This new and ground-breaking 3 session course is available to all parents of children currently in year 6.
+This new and ground-breaking 3 session course is available to all parents of children currently in years 5 and 6.

 Designed to assist parents in managing the changes in behaviour and attitude that the teen and preteen years can bring and preparing their child - and themselves - for the challenges ahead including the transition to Secondary School.